kontur/fontsampler-wordpress-plugin/readme.txt

 After installing the plugin and creating a Fontsampler, you are able to showcase a set of webfonts by adding a simple [fontsampler id=123] shortcode to any page or post.

+More information and clickable examples available [on the plugin website](http://fontsampler.johannesneumeier.com).

 Features include:

-- Interactive text field where users can type to preview the font
+* Interactive text field where users can type to preview the font
-- Controls for switching between fonts (if several are added to one Fontsampler)
+* Controls for switching between fonts (if several are added to one Fontsampler)
-- Slider controls for manipulating font size, letter spacing & line height
+* Slider controls for manipulating font size, letter spacing & line height
-- Customizable dropdown with preset texts
+* Customizable dropdown with preset texts
-- Automatic detection and controls for testing Opentype features
+* Automatic detection and controls for testing Opentype features
-- Switches for alignment and inverting the text and background color
+* Switches for alignment and inverting the text and background color
-- Support for any language script and script direction
+* Support for any language script and script direction
-- Supports woff2, woff, eot and ttf files
+* Supports woff2, woff, eot and ttf files
-- Unlimited Fontsamplers per page
+* Unlimited Fontsamplers per page
-- Customizable interface layout
+* Customizable interface layout
-- Customizable interface styling (colors)
+* Customizable interface styling (colors)

 == Installation ==